RaviTambade/TFLJAVA/maven.md

 Overall, Maven simplifies the Java development process, enhances project maintainability, and fosters collaboration among developers by providing a robust build automation and dependency management solution.
 It is widely adopted in the Java ecosystem and is an essential tool for Java developers.

+## Java Projects and Maven
+Maven simplifies the process of managing dependencies, building, packaging, and deploying Java applications.
+Here's a basic rundown of how Maven works with Java projects:

+1. **Project Structure**: Maven follows a convention-over-configuration approach, meaning it expects your project to follow a certain directory structure.
+The main source code goes into `src/main/java`, while resources like properties files, XML configurations, etc., go into `src/main/resources`.

+2. **Project Object Model (POM)**: Every Maven project is described by a Project Object Model, defined in an XML file named `pom.xml`.
+This file contains information about the project and configuration details such as dependencies, plugins, build profiles, etc.

+3. **Dependencies Management**: Maven simplifies dependency management by allowing you to specify dependencies in the `pom.xml` file.
+It fetches the required dependencies from central repositories like Maven Central.
+Dependencies are automatically downloaded and included in the project build.

+4. **Build Lifecycle**: Maven defines a standard build lifecycle consisting of phases such as `compile`, `test`, `package`, `install`, and `deploy`.
+Each phase represents a stage in the software development process, and Maven plugins can be bound to these phases to execute specific tasks.

+5. **Plugins**: Maven functionality can be extended using plugins.
+Plugins can perform a wide range of tasks such as compiling code, running tests, packaging the application, generating documentation, etc. Maven provides a rich set of built-in plugins, and you can also create custom plugins if needed.

+6. **Command Line Interface (CLI)**: Maven can be invoked from the command line using the `mvn` command followed by specific goals and options.
+For example, you can use `mvn clean install` to clean the project and then build and package it.

+7. **IDE Integration**: Maven is well-supported by popular Integrated Development Environments (IDEs) such as Eclipse, IntelliJ IDEA, and NetBeans.
+These IDEs provide tools to work with Maven projects, including features like dependency management, project scaffolding, and build execution.

+Overall, Maven simplifies the build process and helps in managing Java projects by providing a standardized way to handle dependencies, build configuration, and project lifecycle management.

 ## Creating Java Project using Maven Build Automation Tool